cuongbuoi/retro-ai-agent/memory-bank/progress.md

 ## Known Issues

-1. **API Rate Limiting**: May hit Gemini API rate limits with heavy usage
+1. **API Rate Limiting**: May hit Gemini API and Search API rate limits with heavy usage
 2. **Response Time**: Initial responses may take a few seconds to begin streaming
 3. **Code Formatting**: Code blocks in responses may not always have proper formatting
 4. **Error Recovery**: Limited error recovery mechanisms for API failures
 5. **Large File Processing**: Large files may take time to process and could impact performance
 6. **Incomplete Localization**: Some dynamic content still needs Vietnamese translation
+7. **Search Stability**: Web search may fail due to API issues or rate limits

 ## Upcoming Releases